ARTICLE I NAME and LOCATION

 Section 1: The Executive Board shall be comprised of the immediate Past President, President, President-Elect, Secretary, and Treasurer.

-Section 2: The Extended Board shall be comprised of the Historian, Newsletter Editor, and Division Chairs: Elementary, Middle, and Secondary, and appointed officers.
+Section 2: The Extended Board shall be comprised of the Historian, Social Media Chair, and Division Chairs: Elementary, Secondary, and appointed officers.